 The Friends of Dyken Pond completed purchase of a 40-acre parcel on Newcomb Pond in the spring of 2014 for $22,000, which we paid in four annual installments.
-The new trail is in place connecting the Center’s existing trails to this first Newcomb Pond parcel, although permanent trail markers still need to go up.
+The new trail is in place connecting the Center’s existing trails to this first Newcomb Pond parcel.
 See map below.
-With the purchase of this second Newcomb Pond parcel, the protected open space corridor around the Dyken Pond Center will include 489 acres of private and public conservation lands.
-Acquisition of the new parcel also ensures that it remains a component of the open space of the Rensselaer Plateau, home of one of the largest forest blocks in New York State.
+With the purchase of this second Newcomb Pond parcel (now known as Newcomb Pond II), the protected open space corridor around the Dyken Pond Center will include 489 acres of private and public conservation lands.
+Acquisition of the new parcel also ensures it remains a component of the open space of the Rensselaer Plateau, home of one of the largest forest blocks in New York State.
 These large forest tracts provide habitat for wildlife found at the Center that require large areas of unbroken forest, such as fisher, bear, moose, and porcupine.

 Visitors to Dyken Pond will have access to fifty six more acres for hiking, snowshoeing, cross country skiing, birding, and Center programs.
 With our purchase of the Newcomb Pond parcels, the Friends of the Dyken Pond Environmental Center will protect high-quality beech, maple, and hemlock forestland, a 9-acre pond, emergent wetland and forested shrub wetland.
 And there’s more!
-With the additional fifty six acres, the trail to Newcomb Pond will be extended to connect to the existing Spring Trail.
+With the additional fifty six acres, the trail to Newcomb Pond has been extended to connect to the existing Spring Trail.
 Get the trail map here.

 Thank you for everyone who helped us reach the goal of the purchase price of $110,000 for this 56+-acre parcel purchase, along with the grant for which we applied and received half the funds from the New York State Parks Consolidated Funding Application.
 Here’s the new updated parcel map: